hdShang/arxiv-daily/docs/cs-CL/2025-05-19/papers/250513403v1-mr-judge-multimodal-reasoner-as-a-judge.md

 ---
 layout: default
-title: MR. Judge: Multimodal Reasoner as a Judge
+title: "MR. Judge: Multimodal Reasoner as a Judge"
 ---

 # MR. Judge: Multimodal Reasoner as a Judge